 What happened?
 Well, after sell weekend Sam accepted an offer from Deloitte’s Federal Consulting practice in the Washington, D.C. office for the original offered position – he decided to take the long-term view.

 Want to work with us to figure out what to do next?
-We offer a Power Half Hour – 30 minutes of power-packed advice to help clarify your choices and make sense of the complicated job landscape for the benefit of your long-term business career.
+We offer a 1:1 coaching session to help clarify your choices and make sense of the complicated job landscape for the benefit of your long-term business career.

 Learn more about doing a Deloitte case interview, tips and its history.